JoannaPicetti/Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens/README.md

 # Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens

-#VISION OF THE PROJECT
+# VISION OF THE PROJECT

-#PLANET EARTH DAO - Global Digital Jurisdiction
+# PLANET EARTH DAO - Global Digital Jurisdiction

 8 Billion PEOPLE + NATION DAOs + Company DAOs → All in the same ledger.

-#DESCRIPTION OF THE PROJECT
+# DESCRIPTION OF THE PROJECT

 Different Blockchain mechanism for,

-•Citizens → Proof of Personhood
+• Citizens → Proof of Personhood
-•Nations → Proof of Nation DAOs
+• Nations → Proof of Nation DAOs
-•Companies → Proof of Company DAOs
+• Companies → Proof of Company DAOs

 INTERPLANETARY ID SYSTEM → Planetary ID wallets